 Understanding the various parts of a house is an essential step in your homeownership journey.
-While some of these are basic, each of them has several components that you cannot see and likely haven’t thought about before.
+While some of these are basic, each has several components you cannot see and likely haven’t thought about before.
 So, let’s examine all of the differences between these house parts so you can better understand your home and the home-building process.

 A house’s frame has three essential parts–the foundation, walls, and roof.
 These three parts are what homes are most commonly made up of because they need to support the weight of the house and keep it from falling apart.
 The frame is also what determines a home’s square footage.